idvorkin/idvorkin.github.io/_posts/2015-12-28-Igor-Eulogy.md

 * To live
     * Bike touring with Family.

-### As a disciple of the 7 habits of highly effective people
+### As a guy who lived the 7 habits of highly effective people.

-Igor became enthralled by the [7 habits of highly effective people](/2018-01-04-7-habits), and used it as his personal life guide.
-To help him learn the 7 habits better, he even created a [video series](https://www.youtube.com/watch?v=_1J7GM3GLzw&list=PLJveOxX-mxxCl4YDfHMyNzMmWUMFxgC1n).
+Igor became enthralled by the [7 habits of highly effective people](/7-habits), and used it as his personal life guide.
+He created a [7 habits video series](https://www.youtube.com/watch?v=_1J7GM3GLzw&list=PLJveOxX-mxxCl4YDfHMyNzMmWUMFxgC1n) so he could better understand the concepts and teach them to others.

-### As a physical healthy human
+### As a fit guy.

 Igor knew physical health was the [source of his energy](https://medium.com/being-healthy/physical-health-a2f648e7574c#.g30t2werl) and acted accordingly.
 Every month Igor pledged his weight would be 140lbs, and he put [1000$ on the line](http://ighealth.blogspot.com/2014/10/the-best-1000-i-did-spend.html) to make sure he never renegged on his pledge.
 Igor valued his cardio vascular endurance and tried to run a fast 4 miles 2 to 3 times a week.
 Igor also tried to incorporate biking into his life whenever possible: biking to work, biking to doctors appointments, and even biking the grocery store (which was not efficient nor effective, but enjoyable).
 Finally, Igor knew the importance of sleep, and always woke up @ 5am.
 When Igor was having trouble getting enough sleep, he'd cut his caffeine to make sure his body forced him to get the sleep he needed.